MartinTomis/Cloning/README.md

 ####1.
 An appropriate model architecture has been employed

 I used architecture described [here](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) and in the lectures.
-My model consists of 3 convolutional networks with a 5x5 filter and 2x2 stride, followed by a dropout layers, followed by two layers with a 3x3 filter.
+My model consists of 3 convolutional networks with a 5x5 filter and 2x2 stride, followed by two layers with a 3x3 filter.
 Each of the convolutional layers uses a RELU layer to introduce non-linearity.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+I tried architecture with a dropout layer (0.5 rate), but the model did not perform well, so I commented out the layer (line 97).

+To assess potential overfitting, I relied on analyzing the MSE from the training sets and the validation sets.
+While the rate at the validation set is slightly larger, the difference is not particularly large (in other models/datasets I tried, the validation MSE was usually 50% to 100%).
+I conclude that overfitting is not a substantial problem

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate is adjusted automatically.

 ####4.
 Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+The training data include 3 laps of driving in the middle of the road, approximately 1 lap of recovery driving (recording starts when the car starts returning from the side of the road to the middle) and 1 lap of smooth driving through the curves.
+Only the track from the lake is used to generate data.

-###Model Architecture and Training Strategy
+###Architecture and Training Documentation

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+In the model development, I took the following key steps.
+1. First model was a simple linear regression.
+2. Then it was extended to LeNet and flipped images were used.
+Later, images from all three cameras were used.
+Different croppings of input images were attempted.
+3. NVIDIA model described above was used.
+4. Different corrections to the steering angles were attempted (0.2, 0.1, 0.3, finally 0.25 was used).

+Most steps were accompanied by generating additional data.
+I would estimate that each of steps 2-3 above was run on 5 different datasets.

+On the driving track 1, I encountered issues on the following segments:
+1. left-turn before the bridge

+Data
 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.